-Green Smoothie or Juice (at least 16 oz)—mostly vegetables (usually a mix of romaine, celery, carrot, kale, cucumber, etc) and some fruit (grapefruit, lemon, apple – whatever I’m feeling that day).
+Green Smoothie or Juice (at least 16 oz)—mostly vegetables (usually a mix of romaine, celery, carrot, kale, cucumber, etc) and some fruit (grapefruit, lemon, apple, or whatever I’m feeling that day).
 I’ll add half an avocado and/or frozen banana if I’m making a smoothie.

-I make sure to sip this throughout the morning, and if I’m still hungry, I’ll eat a small handful of raw almonds to tide me over to lunch.
+I make sure to sip this throughout the morning, and if I’m still hungry, I’ll eat a handful of raw almonds to tide me over until lunch.

-Massive salad – chopped romaine or massaged kale (olive oil, lemon juice), a couple of tablespoons of hemp seeds, 1/2 an avocado, or nuts, and every vegetable I can cram into my giant salad bowl.
+Massive salad with chopped romaine or massaged kale (olive oil, lemon juice), a couple tablespoons of hemp seeds, 1/2 an avocado or nuts, and every vegetable I can cram into my giant salad bowl.

 If I feel like something else, I’ll toast a slice or two of gluten-free bread.
-I like the Food for Life brown rice bread.
+Lately I’ve been enjoying the Food for Life brown rice bread.

-Piece of fruit with 1 Tbs. raw almond butter.
-I’ve been loving pears recently – the TJ’s organic ones are good!
+Piece of fruit with 1 tablespoon of raw almond butter.
+I’ve been loving pears recently (the TJ’s organic ones have been so good!).

-Veggies and 1/4 C. hummus.
-Depends if I feel like sweet or savory.
+Veggies and 1/4 cup hummus.
+It depends on whether I feel like something sweet or savory.

-Large salad (similar to lunch) and a serving of quinoa with lightly steamed veggies/beans (peppers, chickpeas, more kale, mushrooms, etc).
-I like to cook the quinoa with veggie broth to give it some extra flavor, or I’ll add Braggs Liquid Aminos, lemon/lime juice—something to keep it from being bland.
+Large salad (similar to lunch) and a serving of quinoa with lightly steamed veggies and beans (peppers, chickpeas, more kale, mushrooms, etc).
+I like to cook the quinoa with veggie broth to give it some extra flavor, or I’ll add Braggs Liquid Aminos, fresh lemon or lime juice—something to keep it from being bland.

-One little trick I learned in the CSD book is to add your veggies to the pot after the quinoa is done cooking and leave the lid on for a minute or two.
+One little trick I learned in the Crazy Sexy Diet book is to add your veggies to the pot after the quinoa is done cooking and leave the lid on for a minute or two.
 This allows the vegetables to steam so they’re not completely raw, but they don’t lose a lot of their nutrients in the cooking process.

-Some nights I’m actually too full for dessert (shocking), but I’ve been eating a small serving of chia pudding (chia seeds, almond milk, vanilla, cinnamon, stevia) or a couple of medjool dates on nights when I really want something sweet.
+Some nights I’m actually too full for dessert (shocking!), but I’ve been eating a small serving of chia pudding (chia seeds, almond milk, vanilla, cinnamon, and stevia) or a couple of medjool dates on nights when I really want something sweet.

 It’s been about a week and a half since I began the cleanse, and I have had zero stomach issues or headaches (I’m sure being well-hydrated is key), my energy is much more consistent throughout the day (I’m not crashing at my desk at 3pm), and my cravings for sweets are less intense.
-Do I still want a piece of chocolate cake?
-Hell yes!
-But I’m excited to complete the full three weeks of the program, with the goal being to make a habit out of eating in a way that makes me feel good all the time, not just as I’m taking that first bite of chocolate cake.
-Plus, raw desserts are pretty spectacular.
+Do I still want a piece of vegan Oreo chocolate cake?
+Absolutely!
+But I’m excited to complete the full three weeks of the Crazy Sexy Diet program, with the goal being to make a habit out of eating in a way that makes me feel good all the time, not just as I’m taking that first bite of chocolate cake.